 Noise pollution in the home is not only a nuisance, but it could hurt your health too.
 Traffic noise, airplanes, garbage trucks, leaf blowers, noisy neighbours and barking dogs can create a cacophony of annoying sounds that could interrupt your sleep or disturb your peace of mind.
 Noise pollution has been linked to fatigue, hearing loss, and in some cases, psychological problems.
 You can’t always change your environment to eliminate noise, but the good news is you can reduce sound pollution in your home by trying some simple tips.

-Use rugs and carpet to absorb sounds
+Use rugs and carpets to absorb sounds

 Hard floors may look good, but they also cause sounds to reverberate throughout your home.
 If you have hardwood, linoleum, concrete or tile floors, consider adding rugs to dampen sound.
 Carpet does a lot to muffle noise in your home, and cut-pile carpeting with its fuzzy top is particularly great for absorbing sound.
 A rug with foam-rubber backing can go a long way towards reducing noise pollution in the home, without requiring you to spend a lot of money.

-Hang coverings on you walls
+Hang coverings on your walls

 Bare walls can make sounds echo around a room.
 So if you have large empty walls, consider hanging wall coverings such as blankets or canvas paintings to soften and absorb some of the noise.
 If you share a wall with a noisy neighbour, you might suffer from their music or TV blaring through the wall.
 As well as wall coverings, you can also use furniture to block the noise.
 For example, a heavy bookcase filled with books will reduce the amount of sound audible through the wall.